Estimated reading time: 5 minutes

 Theft, white collar crimes, and property crime generally are not crimes against persons.

+But what is a crime against person?
 When a perpetrator commits a crime in the presence of another person, that is a crime against person.
 And this is so, even where the perpetrator takes property.
+So crimes like robbery are “crimes against a person,” even with property theft.

 But burglary is a crime in the grey area.
 And so, most burglary crimes carry bigger penalties with an assault or threat against a person.
 So in those circumstances, it’s more of a crime against person.

-FAQ: “Is theft a felony in Minnesota?”
+“Is theft a felony in Minnesota?”

-In general, theft is a felony in Minnesota if the dollar amount of loss claim is over $1,000.
+In general, theft is a felony in Minnesota if the dollar amount of loss is over $1,000.
 But lower loss claims can support a felony theft charge.
+So for example, if the defendant has priors, a loss claim of over $500 can be a felony charge.
+Or, if the stolen item is a motor vehicle.

 But a loss claim of $500 or less generally supports a misdemeanor theft charge.